How North American Universities Evaluate Your Chinese Degree

 For Canadian evaluations, the Chinese associate’s degree is equivalent to a two- or three-year Canadian diploma.
 It depends on the length of the Chinese associate’s degree, whether it was two or three years’ long.
 With a course-by-course evaluation, the education level is categorized as “post-secondary.”

-Can Chinese students who are in their third or fourth year of college, but haven’t completed their degrees yet, be evaluated?
+Can Chinese students get an evaluation in their third or fourth year of college, before earning a degree?

 Yes.
 In fact, approximately 85 percent of WES Chinese applicants have not graduated and are still completing their studies.
 WES equates however many years of undergraduate or professional studies you have completed accordingly.
-For example, if a Chinese applicant is in the final year of their degree program, WES will add the following remark to their credential evaluation report:
+This way, admissions offices can make their decision based on an applicant’s credential evaluation report.

-Note: Upon completing your program of study and earning your degree (and assuming your U.S. or Canadian graduate school requires a degree evaluation), you can return to WES for a second credential evaluation.
+Note: Upon completing your program of study and earning your degree, you can return to WES for a second credential evaluation if necessary.

 Does WES evaluate incomplete studies at the graduate level?

-Although WES also evaluates incomplete and in-progress graduate-level studies, remarks are not offered in these instances.
+Although WES also evaluates incomplete and in-progress graduate-level studies, it does not offer remarks in these instances.

 It is important to note that WES does evaluate Chinese self-study programs.
-If you earn a Zhuanke graduation certificate in a self-study program, WES will equate the certificate to an associate’s degree in the U.S. and to a diploma in Canada.
-If you earn a bachelor’s degree in a self-study program, WES will equate your bachelor’s degree to a bachelor’s degree in the U.S. or Canada.
+If you earn a Zhuanke graduation certificate in a self-study program, WES will equate the certificate to an associate’s degree in the U.S. However, this will be the equivalent of a diploma in Canada.
+If you earn a bachelor’s degree in a self-study program, WES will equate it to a bachelor’s degree in the U.S. or Canada.
 For a course-by-course evaluation, WES requires examination results instead of an academic transcript issued by the self-study examination committee.